Mr Freedman - Orthopaedic Surgeon

 An incision of about 12cm is then made over the front of the knee.
 The main knee tendon (quadriceps and patella tendon) is then moved to the side and the surfaces of the knee joint are then exposed.
 The edges of the damaged cartilage are cleared and the underlying surfaces are prepared for implantation of the prostheses.
 Advanced computer technology and patient-specific instruments are utilised to ensure that the implants are positioned accurately.
 Once the implants are appropriately positioned and fixed in position the incision is carefully closed and your rehabilitation begins.

 Mr Freedman endeavours to achieve a rapid recovery from surgery.
-Most of out patients are able to stand as soon as the anaesthetic wears off, commence walking by day 1 and are able to be discharged after 2 days in hospital.
+Most of out patients are able to stand as soon as the anaesthetic wears off, commence walking day of surgery and are able to be discharged after 2 days in hospital.

 (4) Who is suitable for a Knee Replacement?